jared0x90/asichash/README.md

-# asichash
+# ASIChash
-The source code to run asichas.com
+The source code to run ASIChash.com